aragon/connect/docs/connectors/voting-app.md

 # Voting App Connector

-This is an Aragon app specific connector for the Voting app build using The Graph.
+This is an Aragon app specific connector for the Voting app built using The Graph.

 ## Connector API